mahdihassani-dev/weatherforecast/README.md

 # WeatherForecastApp
-an Excersice with apis and material design <br />
+an Excersice with apis and material design and also mvvm + rxjava <br />
-online Forecast based on LanLng that you set via map
+online Forecast based on LatLng that you set via map

 <br />